platocrat/personality-lab/README.md

 #### 8.1.2 Database Action Scripts

-As a reference, here are the relevant and modifed Database Action Scripts that I made, using the tutorial as a guide:
+As a reference, here are the relevant and modified Database Action Scripts that I made, using the tutorial as a guide:

 ##### 8.2.1.1.
 Login